Agent Attention: On the Integration of Softmax and Linear Attention: C. Agent Attention for Stable Diffusion

 As discussed in the main paper, when producing agent tokens through token merging, our agent attention can be directly applied to the Stable Diffusion model without any extra training.
 However, we are unable to apply the agent bias and DWC without training.
-As a remedy, we make two simple adjustments to the agent attention.
-On the one hand, we change our agent attention module from
+As a remedy, we make two simple adjustments to our agent attention.
+Moreover, we change our agent attention module from

 to

 where $k$ is a predefined hyperparameter.
 On the other hand, compared to the original softmax attention, the two softmax attention operations of agent attention may result in smoother feature distribution without training.
 In the light of this, we slightly increase the scale used for the second Softmax attention, i.e., agent broadcast.